 On the surface, Big Cat Rescue claims to be a "sanctuary" for "abused" and "abandoned" exotic cats.
 There is nothing wrong with wanting to support an organization that "rescues" animals, however, people have got to draw the line when that organization starts pushing an extreme agenda based off of lies and misinformation.

 One very important piece of information that is largely unknown about Big Cat Rescue is their 20 year plan.
-Their plan was published around 2006 on their website but was then quickly removed.
+Their plan was published around 2006 on their website, but was quickly removed.

-Using the Internet Archive we are able to see their plan as it was first written.
+Using the Internet Archive, we're able to see the plan as it was first written.
 It's very detailed and has a step by step process of how they will ultimately close down all zoos.
 It also mentions indoctrinating children in their formative years through marketing as well as a television show they hoped to air on Animal Planet among other crazy ideas.

-Below are a few quotes from their plan pertaining to how they will close down zoos.
-We urge you to read their entire plan for yourself.
+Below are a few quotes from their plan pertaining to how they will close down zoos (emphasis added):

 Don't be quick to dismiss this key piece of information due to how much time has elapsed since it was written.
 Big Cat Rescue's anti-zoo sentiment hasn't changed one bit as evidenced by some of their more recent ramblings.

-On a recently added page titled "Breeding Kills", Big Cat Rescue says, "Breeding big cats has never resulted any anything good for the species.
+On a page published in the June of 2016, Big Cat Rescue says, "Breeding big cats has never resulted any anything good for the species.
 The accredited zoos have a couple hundred tigers (at most) in their Species Survival Plans, but none of those captive bred cats will ever go free or serve any conservation purpose.
 In fact, breeding them and calling it conservation, just confuses the public, who has a simple minded view that says, if tigers are dying out, then breeding more must be good."

 We linked to an archived copy of that page due to Big Cat Rescue editing out all of their anti-zoo message after we posted about it.
 We assume Big Cat Rescue doesn't want their animal rights agenda known, due to the possibility of losing supporters who also support zoos.

-On a newer page titled "CircusVsZoo", they say, "Are zoos as bad as circuses?
+On a page published in the October of 2016, they say, "Are zoos as bad as circuses?
 That’s a question people usually ask me, or some variation on it, such as, “Aren’t zoos better than circuses?”
 I’m always surprised that some people who absolutely hate the circus will try to justify zoos."

 Further down their anti-circus and anti-zoo drivel they also say, "One of the most encouraging statements I’ve seen about the abandonment of archaic practices that enslave and torture wild animals was in 2016 when Buenos Aires announced they are closing down their 140-year-old zoo, arguing that keeping wild animals in captivity and on display is degrading."